How to Grow Tree Philodendron (Split Leaf Philodendron)

 Fertilizer

-This particular species will also appreciate regular applications of nitrogen-rich fertilizer, so it can keep producing those impressive leaves.
+This species will also appreciate regular applications of nitrogen-rich fertilizer, so it can keep producing those impressive leaves.

 Dilute liquid fertilizer to half of the manufacturer’s recommended amount, and use it once a month.

-Pruning and Maintenance
+Maintenance

 If you want to trim away gangly aerial roots on a tree philodendron, that’s your call.
-They’ll grow just fine with them or without them.
+They’ll grow just fine with or without them.

 There are a few beneficial maintenance chores to attend to if time allows.

-A close up horizontal image of a small tree philodendron plant growing in a white pot set on a tiled surface,
+A close up horizontal image of a small tree philodendron plant growing in a white pot set on a tiled surface.

 This will get the dust off so they can more readily photosynthesize, and they’ll look prettier, too.

 If insect pests are a problem, you can also wipe the leaves with a warm, damp cloth, both the tops and the undersides, every month or so.
-This will rid the surfaces of any lurking eggs or webs.

-This process takes a while, but it’s low labor.
-Just water the soil thoroughly until you see water coming out of the drainage holes.
 Let it drain completely, discard the excess, and then complete two more rounds of watering, draining, and discarding.

 This will help to keep the plants from suffering shock and dropping their leaves.